chrismessiah/DotNetAPI/README.md

 1. Postgres does by defualt not allow remote connections
 2. Due to Docker networking localhost inside container is not localhost outside it.

-## Further notes
+## Notes

-* .NET app will listen to port 5000 from inside the container on production enviroments
+* The .NET app will listen to port 5000 from inside the container on production enviroments
+* To rename the just replace all TomatoAPI entries with the name of the project as well as the project root folder